-The other interesting comparison between Whale’s Frankenstein and Lang’s Metropolis, which is the role of women.
+Another interesting comparison between Whale’s Frankenstein and Lang’s Metropolis, is the role of women.
 Part of the issue with Metropolis is that there’s only really two woman characters, Maria… um… other Maria.
 Or maybe that’s one character.
 One and a half?

 Anyway, Maria’s role is to lead the workers towards Freder and salvation.
 Elizabeth has a similar role in Frankenstein and Bride, acting as Frankenstein’s conscience.
 Maria and Elizabeth are both blameless women who are threatened – by Rotwang, by the Monster, by Pretorius.

-So how does that go for these men in building their women?
-In Metropolis, robo-Maria never gets to make her own mind up.
+So how does that go for these men that build their own women?
+In Metropolis, Maschinenmensch-Maria never gets to make her own mind up.
 Her role is set by Rotwang’s outmaneuvering of Frederson, so she becomes exactly what Rotwang wants.
 The Bride, on the other hand, is an explicit rejection of such an outcome.
-Three males (Frankenstein, Pretorious, and the Monster) are responsible for her creation, and she does precisely nothing that they want.
+Three males (Frankenstein, Pretorious, and the Monster) are responsible for her creation, and she does precisely nothing that they wish of her.

 This thread runs through Frankensteinian film.
 The question of whether the female monster will obey or rebel is sexualised in a way that (Rocky Horror Picture Show aside) the male monster usually isn’t.
 Getting back to Metropolis, this is especially apparent.
-After all, if Rotwang wants his Maschinenmensch robot to be able to impersonate Maria, surely the best way to accomplish this would be having the robot copy Maria’s mannerisms.
-Instead it acts, frankly, like a lonely middle aged man’s idea of what a twenty year old party-girl is like.
+After all, if Rotwang wants his Maschinenmensch to be able to impersonate Maria, surely the best way to accomplish this would be having the robot copy Maria’s mannerisms.
+Instead it acts like a lonely middle aged man’s idea of what a twenty year old party-girl is like.
 It’s obedience to its maker is sexualised in a way that doesn’t even make much sense in context.
-Rotwang couldn’t imagine a different way for the Maschinenmensch to behave, and so neither could she.
+Rotwang couldn’t imagine a different way for the Maschinenmensch to behave, and so neither could the Maschinenmensch herself.